The end of the click-slave era.

 Traditional vs. Intent-Led Flows

 Recently, I’ve been thinking about the direction of the human-machine web interface.
-For two decades, we’ve treated the internet like a giant, poorly organised filing cabinet.
+For decades, we’ve treated the internet like a giant, poorly organised filing cabinet.
 Where ‘time on page’ is celebrated as a victory rather than a fundamental failure of design.

 I’m now considering how people navigate websites.
-Rather than following the usual navigation (Home, Category, Service, and then CTA), users now require an orchestration layer, such as AI search, chat-based entry points, and content that adapts to their needs in real time.
+Rather than following the usual navigation (Home, Category, Service, and then CTA), users now require an orchestration layer, such as AI search, chat-based entry points and content that adapts to their needs in real time.

 I’ve talked about personalisation and its limits for years.
-True personalisation has been possible only for larger companies with sufficient budget and data.
+True personalisation has been possible only for companies with sufficient budget and data.
 That’s still the case, but we are moving from tracking a user’s history to capturing their immediate intent.

 Most websites still follow the same 2005-era formula: pages, menus, clicks, forms, and funnels.
 They demand you learn their specific hierarchy just to find a single answer.
 While today’s sites look better and work faster, they continue to expect people to adapt to how machines work, rather than the other way around.